jyasskin/CBORbis/draft-ietf-cbor-7049bis.md

 Indefinite-length arrays and maps are dealt with differently than indefinite-length byte strings and text strings.

+### The "break" stop code {#break}

+The "break" stop code is encoded with major type 7 and additional information value 31 (0b111_11111).
+It is not itself a data item: it is just a syntactic feature to close an indefinite-length item.

+If the "break" stop code appears where an item is expected, for example directly inside a definite-length array or map, the enclosing item is ill-formed.

 ### Indefinite-Length Arrays and Maps

-Indefinite-length arrays and maps are simply opened without indicating the number of data items that will be included in the array or map, using the additional information value of 31.
-The initial major type and additional information byte is followed by the elements of the array or map, just as they would be in other arrays or maps.
-The end of the array or map is indicated by encoding a "break" stop code in a place where the next data item would normally have been included.
-The "break" is encoded with major type 7 and additional information value 31 (0b111_11111) but is not itself a data item: it is just a syntactic feature to close the array or map.
-That is, the "break" stop code comes after the last item in the array or map, and it cannot occur anywhere else in place of a data item.
-In this way, indefinite-length arrays and maps look identical to other arrays and maps except for beginning with the additional information value 31 and ending with the "break" stop code.

-Arrays and maps with indefinite lengths allow any number of items (for arrays) and key/value pairs (for maps) to be given before the "break" stop code.
+Indefinite-length arrays and maps are represented using their major type with the additional information value of 31, followed by an arbitrary-length sequence of items for an array or key/value pairs for a map, followed by the "break" stop code ({{break}}).

+If the break stop code appears after a key in a map, in place of that key's value, the map is ill-formed.

 There is no restriction against nesting indefinite-length array or map items.
 A "break" only terminates a single item, so nested indefinite-length items need exactly as many "break" stop codes as there are type bytes starting an indefinite-length item.

 For example, assume an encoder wants to represent the abstract array
 \[1, \[2, 3], \[4, 5]].
 The definite-length encoding would be